 “When you change the way you look at things, the things you look at change.” – Wayne Dyer

 At Magenta, we see the failure of a broken system in an organization not so much in the system itself but instead in the mindset that created the system in the first place.
-Another way of saying this is that systems set up yesterday but broken today are symptomatic of outdated, widespread, and largely unconscious mindsets.
+The paradigms — what Emerson called “master idea reigning in many persons” (see his 1838 essay / lecture called War for a masterful description of this idea).
 This is equally true for all the social and environmental “wicked” (meaning hugely complex) problems you’d care to name.
-The sources of such wicked problems are not really found in the social and environmental systems themselves, or if they are, they’re invisible, deeply buried in the mindsets that create and sustain the systems.
+The sources of such wicked problems are not really found in the social and environmental systems themselves, so to speak.
+They’re invisible, rooted firmly in the ideas that once fashioned and today still sustain those systems.

 So, about the book.

 LaLoux’s voice is one in a global clarion call to wake up and understand why world is falling apart socially and environmentally.
-But wake up, how?
-LaLoux’s book offers insights into people who have already instigated organizational structures and practices that show what being awake looks like, and what amazing things are possible.
+He offers insights into people who have already instigated organizational structures and practices that show what “being awake” looks like, and what amazing things are possible.

-The book mostly revolves around comparing and contrasting what he calls “Orange organizations” to “Teal organizations”—the essential difference being that orange is hierarchical, ruled by a mindset that believes that “mankind is essentially bad”—thus the hierarchy of top down command, accountability, standardization, and other instruments of fear and control.
-Teal, by contrast is defined by a mindset that believes “humanity is essentially good,” and structures accordingly with a flat hierarchy and self-organizing principles.
-And, while we understand the limitations of Laloux’s “evolutionary framework” set forth in part one (see Zaid Hassan’s critique, for example), most of the book is a series of observations that we find highly interesting and potentially useful.
-If they’re applicable.
+The book mostly revolves around comparing and contrasting what he calls “Orange organizations” to “Teal organizations”—the essential difference being that orange is hierarchical, ruled by a mindset that believes that “mankind is essentially bad” — a hierarchy of top down, command control, rigid accountability, standardization, and other instruments of compliance.
+Teal, by contrast, is defined by a mindset that believes “humanity is essentially good,” and proposes a flat hierarchy and self-organizing principles.
+And, while we understand the limitations of Laloux’s “evolutionary framework” set forth in part one (see Zaid Hassan’s critique, for example), most of the book is a series of observations that we find highly interesting and potentially useful — potentially.
 And that’s the question.

-In Laloux’s teal organization, trust is implicitly assumed, teams create their own mandates, accountability is a personal responsibility, and sales targets and other such devices of control are nearly non-existent.
+In Laloux’s teal organization, trust is implicitly assumed; teams create their own mandates; accountability is a personal responsibility; and sales targets and other such devices of control are nearly non-existent.
 Teal organizations have high learning capacity, are highly adaptable to our modern world of constant flux, and usually highly successful.
-So why don’t all organizations eagerly embrace a teal approach if such success is a common tendency?
-As it turns out, there are many reasons, but I have a main takeaway from LaLoux’s book.
+So why don’t all organizations eagerly embrace a teal approach?
+As it turns out, there are many reasons.

 But an even stickier problem is probably in the implementation of teal practices.
 It can, evidently, be rather disruptive, and not at all generative, as this article about the shift at Zappos suggests.

 I caught up with Zaid Hassan recently to discuss his thoughts.
 His main gripe with Laloux’s indications is that they are not workable in practice.
 It isn’t sufficient say some practices are orange; others are teal.
 Such classification can too easily be merely intellectualized and thus not truly lived.
 To live something deeply is to do it intuitively; to find one’s way with it—to make it genuinely one’s own.
 Here again is the genuine inner shift.
-When “principles” aren’t lived from within, dissolved conceptually in the act of living them, so to speak, something else happens. “teal” (or any other principle) becomes something imposed from without, not brought to life from within.
-It is possible, in other words, to be “orange” with “teal”—to contradict oneself in the act.
+When “principles” aren’t lived from within, dissolved conceptually in the act of living them, so to speak — well, something else happens. “teal” (or any other principle) becomes something imposed from without, not brought to life from within.
+It is possible, in other words, to be “orange” with “teal” — to contradict oneself in the act.

-Clearly, we must address the mindsets driving our systems if we wish to make a dent.
-And while this seems like, in many contexts, an insurmountable challenge, I do believe its possible so long as we are properly equipped.
+Clearly, we must address the mindsets driving our systems if we wish to be effective change leaders.
+And while this seems, in many contexts, an insurmountable challenge, it’s quite possible — so long as we are properly equipped.
 We need examples; we need stories — but most of all, we need thorough understanding of the needed inner shifts and the know-how and methods to bring them about.
-With that know-how, we can build capabilities and capacities for compassion, connection, and trust that underlie a new set of disciplines and practices at personal, team, organizational, and eventually societal levels.
+With that know-how, we can build capabilities and capacities for compassion, connection, and trust that underlie a wiser set of disciplines and practices at personal, team, organizational, and eventually societal levels.
 Capacities for healthy society at any scale.
 Those can be defined conceptually, but they don’t take root in the mind and heart just by reading a book.

 So stay tuned.
 We appreciate Laloux’s effort to collate and focus on the leading edge of organizational forms.
-And at the same time we are cautious about the applications of his system.
-Of any system, really — because we know from experience what it actually takes to build capacities from within, both as individuals and as teams or organizations.
+And at the same time, we are cautious about the applications of his system — and of any system, really — because we know from experience what it actually takes to build capacities from within, both as individuals and as teams or organizations.
 Changing mindsets comes with suffering through real processes of inner metamorphosis.
-When they’re canned, well—they’re not lived.
+When they’re canned, well — they’re not lived.
 That metamorphosis is possible, as I say, when we are properly equipped.